honeycombio/refinery/rules_conditions.md

     Datatype: int
 ```

-## Adding Span Context to Conditions
+## Using a Prefix to Identify a Field in a Related Span

 You can limit conditions to a particular span context.
 Right now, the `root` prefix is the only context supported.
 This limits matching spans to those where the root span matches the condition.
 Note that this behavior obsoletes matching